h2oai/h2o-2/h2o-docs/source/tutorial/glm.rst

 #.
 Leave lambda and alpha at default (to find detailed information on the
-   specificaiton of tuning parameters see the user guide under algorithms in the documentation menu).
+   specification of tuning parameters see the user guide under algorithms in the documentation menu).